algo99/gtick/README.md

 ---

-The last Fedora distro (37) does not provide this program anymore, and I do not like KMetronom (mainly because of dependency on FluidSynth), so I tried to build it from source.
+The latest Fedora distro (37) does not provide this program anymore, and I do not like KMetronom (mainly because of dependency on FluidSynth), so I tried to build it from source.
 The build process was not working for me well and I decided to drop Autotools for CMake.

 ## How to build